 New York clearly lacks imagination when it comes to pizza - their refusal to acknowledge the legitimacy of deep dish is solid proof of this.
 But we don’t hold it against them, especially when they give us places like Paulie Gee’s (which is originally from Brooklyn).
 This place serves excellent Neapolitan-style pies, and because Paulie Gee’s is adaptable and open-minded, the Logan Square location also makes Detroit-style pizza, which is just as good.

 There was a time when you could only get the delicious burger from Mott St by petting a black cat at midnight and saying an Emily Dickinson poem backwards.
 Or going to Mott St for brunch, or sitting at the bar.
 Well, now you can get this same very good burger (topped with American cheese, frizzled sweet potato, and a hoisin mayo) at Mini Mott, a casual counter-service operation.
 The short menu here also has other stuff like chicken wings, soft serve, and a vegetarian jackfruit carnitas that tastes way better than it should.

 You can drink Revolution beer all over Chicago now, but their warehouse-style brewpub is still the best place to do it.
-That’s because you can also eat excellent bar food here - like bacon-fat popcorn, burgers, and pizzas with toppings like pulled pork or Italian beef.
+That’s because you can also eat excellent bar food here - like chili cheese fries, burgers, and nachos covered with chihuahua and beer cheese.
 They don’t take reservations and it’s usually crowded at night, but at lunchtime you have a better chance of getting a table.